-Of the 866 men who we know survived the war (after 1865), at least 327 (and possibly as many as 362) became members of the Old 3rd Michigan Michigan Infantry Association, a fraternal organization which existed from 1870 to 1927.
+Of the 880 men we know who survived 1865, some 368, or more than 41% became members of the Old 3rd Michigan Michigan Infantry Association, a fraternal organization which existed from 1870 to 1927.

 Grand Army of the Republic

-In addition to the growing number of federally-funded "National Military Homes" scattered around the United States, many states built their own homes as well.
-At least 39 former members of the 3rd Michigan were at one time or another residents of national homes in Maine, Virginia, Ohio, Wisconsin, Illinois, Indiana, Tennessee and California.
+In addition to the growing number of federally-funded "National Military Homes" scattered around the United States, a number of northern states built their own "soldiers' homes" as well.

-Ninety-seven veterans of the "Old 3rd" eventually became "inmates" of the Michigan Soldiers’ Home, which opened in Grand Rapids in 1885.
+Ninety-seven veterans of the 3rd Michigan eventually became residents of the Michigan Soldiers’ and Sailors' Home, which opened in Grand Rapids in 1885.